dreaddymck/audio-player-cbhdmk/README.md

 ## Misc

-The following bash script can also be used to generate wavform (Requires ffmpeg Installation on server and some tweaking).
+The following bash script may also be used to generate wavform (Requires ffmpeg Installation on server and some tweaking).

 ```bash